bricio-imbiki/w2_html-my_recipe/ex5-instructions/README.md

 - `<i>`
 - `</br>`

 The goal is to reproduce this:
 <img src="ex5.png" width="50%" height="" style="margin-x: auto">

+⚠️ make sure you are in the right branch with `git checkout paragraph`

 #### 1. Paragraph
 You will add a `<p></p>`.
 Then you will nest the rest inside of this paragraph tag.